15 min read

 Lead Ads (Instant Forms)Conversion Ads (Landing Page)

-Conversion rateHigher (2-5x) due to pre-filled fields and less frictionLower — each page load step loses ~20% of users
+Conversion rateHigher (2-5x) due to pre-filled fields and less frictionLower; each page load step loses users

-Lead qualityCan be lower (people submit accidentally).
-Use Higher Intent forms to improve.Generally higher — more deliberate action required
+Lead qualityCan be lower (accidental submits).
+Use Higher Intent forms to improve.Generally higher; more deliberate action required

 Cost per leadTypically 30-50% cheaperHigher, but often better quality